 If someone else prepared your request, such as an immigration lawyer, you must have that person complete Part 7 of the form.

 You should only complete Part 8 if you require additional space to answer any questions on the form.

 What Supporting Documents Must You Send With Form I-821D?

 The supporting documents you’ll need to send with Form I-821D depend on whether you are making an initial request for Deferred Action for Childhood Arrivals (DACA), or if you’re renewing your DACA status.
 You should provide photocopies of all documents you submit as evidence.
 You must have translated non-English documents into English.

-If you are applying for DACA for the first time, check out our DACA supporting documents guide to see what you need to provide with your application.
-If you are a first-time DACA applicant, you'll need to prepare extensive paperwork to provide evidence of the following:
+If you are applying for DACA for the first time, check out our guide on which specific supporting documents you’ll need to provide with your application.

-If your DACA status expiration date is approaching and you are applying to renew DACA, the evidence requirements will depend on whether any of your previous application responses have changed.
+If your DACA status expiration date is approaching and you are applying to renew your status, the required evidence will depend on whether any of your form responses have changed.
 If nothing has changed, USCIS will contact you if they need additional evidence.